davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 ![PHP versions available in DDEV web container]({{ site.baseurl }}/images/davidjguru_playing_with_php_8_performance_six.png)

-You can ask for a specific version of PHP in the same initial line of the DDEV config order, in this point:
+You can request a specific version of PHP in the same initial line of the DDEV config command, in this point:

 ```bash
 ddev config --project-name="config-test" ---php-version="5.6"